Exploring the Mythic Zodiac

 The full term in Greek for the celestial panorama of constellations on the rim of the ecliptic is zodiakos kyklos.: Ζωδιακός κύκλος.
 Routinely translated as “circle or belt of animals.”
 But if you scan the graphics of the constellations, you see immediately that it does not consist of animals.
 In fact, there are only three animals: a ram, a bull, and a lion.
 The other figures are human, a pair of twins, a female figure presumed to be a virgin, a yogi-type man wrestling a snake, and a wizard-type male figure.
 There is a human-horse hybrid, the centaur, and a chimera that combines a goat and a fish.
 Additionally, there is a crustacean, the crab, an arachnid, the scorpion, and a pair of fishes joined at the tails by a cord.
 Finally there is a pair of scales, the sole human construct in the group.

-Around 1910, C. G. Jung began the investigations that formed the groundwork of his later theories.
-Conducting word association tests at the Bugholzi Clinic near Zurich, he discovered response patterns that he initially called “feeling-toned constellations.”
+Around 1905, C. G. Jung began the investigations that formed the groundwork of his later theories.
+Conducting word association tests at the Burgholzli Clinic near Zurich, he discovered response patterns that he initially called “feeling-toned constellations.”
 Right there at the dawn of modern psychology, you see the word constellation.
 Jung applied it to activity of the human psyche in which conscious thought and verbalization merge and mix with emotions, visual imagery, reverie, memory, and primal impulses.
-To him, a feeing-toned constellation — also called a complex — was an ensemble of interconnected ideas, images, and emotions that cluster around a central emotional theme.
+To him, a feeling-toned constellation — also called a complex — was an ensemble of interconnected ideas, images, and emotions that cluster around a central emotional theme.
 Going back to Freudian theory on which Jung relied until his break with Freud around 1912, Jung assumed that these complexes operate outside the range of conscious self-awareness.
 Operating from an unconscious or repressed (Freud) zone, they significantly influence our thoughts, feelings, and motives.
+In short, they determine how we compose the narrative of our lives which in turn determines how we live out our lives.

-Little did Jung know that what he discovered about feeling-toned constellations could be applied to the immense star-patterns in the sky.
-Later in his career, Jung relied on astrology for analysis of his patients and tasked his wife, Emma, to cast charts; but she used the conventional starless format of the signs, not the real-sky constellations.
+Little did Jung know that what he discovered about feeling-toned complexes could be applied to the immense star-patterns in the sky.
+Later in his career, Jung relied on astrology for analysis of his patients.
+Jung tasked his wife, Emma, to cast the horoscopes of his patients, but she used the conventional starless format of the signs, not the real-sky constellations.

 One of Jung’s main works is The Archetypes of the Collective Unconscious (1957, Volume 9 in the Bollingen Collection).
-It is tempting to jump to the conclusion that the mythic images of the zodiac in Celestics equate directly to that meme.
+It is tempting to jump to the conclusion that the mythic images of the Zodiac in Celestics equate directly to that meme.
 But they do not.
 In ORIGINS I set out my critique of the concept of the Unconscious.
-As noted already, the mythic images running the subliminal fugue in your mind right now are not hidden, repressed, or unconscious.
+As noted already, the mythic images running the “psychogenic fugue” in your mind right now are not hidden, repressed, or unconscious.
 They are merely unnoticed.
-Bear that nuance in mind: unnoticed, but not unconscious, i.e., unaccessible.
+Bear that nuance in mind: unnoticed, but not unconscious, i.e., not inaccessible.

 So what does it take to notice them?
 If you follow the doctrine of modern psychology, you will see that both Freud in his way and Jung in another way insisted that it took long and arduous work to access and process the material in the Unconscious.
 It that claim true to experience?
 Is it really so difficult?
 To quote an amusing meme from the YT channel Pitch Meetings, “Not difficult at all.
 Actually, its super-easy.
 Barely an inconvenience.”

-You can easily access the so-called Unconscious them turning your attention to what’s unfolding slightly below the threshold of your daily, ordinary awareness.
+You can easily access the so-called “the archetypes of the Collective Unconscious” by turning your attention to what’s unfolding slightly below the threshold of your daily, ordinary awareness.
 It suffices to shift your power of observation in that direction, and the unnoticed activity comes into view.
-Even better, you can immediately access the operations of alleged Unconscious by taking a moment to listen to the story you are telling yourself about what you are doing, have done, or intend to do.
+Even better, you can immediately access these psychic operations by taking a moment to listen to the story you are telling yourself about what you are doing, have done, or intend to do.
 In other words, tune into how you are running your life-narrative.

 Denial is Not a River in Egypt